This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 Check out this post if you do not have any idea on how to start or make a monthly budget.

 If you are just starting out, aim for $1000.
 As you start building your emergency fund, you can work on saving 3 to 6 times your monthly expenses.

 You have to take note though that you have to tackle your debts first before building up your 3-6 months emergency fund.

 3) Set A Specific Amount To Set Aside Every Month

 Refer back to your monthly budget and figure out how much you can set aside for your emergency fund.
-Develop a plan that you can stick to.
+Develop a realistic plan that you can stick to.